mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 ### Ready to start Using Maestro?

-Yes at this point you are free to start your automation.
+Yes, at this point, you are free to start your automation.

 * [Write your first flow](https://maestro.mobile.dev/getting-started/writing-your-first-flow)
 * How to run **Maestro commands**?
-  * You can run maestro commands in WSL2 terminal with `--host` flag. eg.
+  * You can run Maestro commands in WSL2 terminal with `--host` flag. eg.
     * _**maestro --host \<WINDOWS\_IPV4\_ADDR> test flow.yaml**_
     * _**maestro --host \<WINDOWS\_IPV4\_ADDR> studio**_
 * Check out the [full documentation](https://maestro.mobile.dev/)